superkabuki/threefive_is_SCTE35/README.md

 * All HLS __SCTE-35__ Tags are Supported.

 # Latest release is v3.0.37
-_Released Thursday April 3rd, 2025 4am EDT_
+_Released Thursday April 17th, 2025
 > Stay up to date, only the latest release is supported.

 ## MPEGTS streams can be parsed for SCTE-35 with three lines of code.